 Students are assigned a week during the school year to take Nobody home, perform an act of service to others, and add a three-dimensional momento of their experiences.
 It’s meant to encourage mutual respect, something Clark said she’s seen lacking in some classrooms.
 Her experiences teaching at an exclusive school in Toronto proved at-risk children aren’t necessarily children from economically disadvantaged areas– they’re children too intent on gaining acceptance from their peers for superficial things without the security of mutual respect.

-Often when you see kids at school trying to fit in, its gaining respect for themselves for something that’s not earned or lasting
+Often when you see kids at school trying to fit in, it's gaining respect for themselves for something that’s not earned or lasting— Kelly Clark, program creator

 “Often when you see kids at school trying to fit in, its gaining respect for themselves for something that’s not earned or lasting,” she said.